kanyeishere/toxic-comment-classification/README.md

 ![image](https://user-images.githubusercontent.com/82253442/182348812-46d83328-93ec-4e04-aeb5-3da6c017747c.png)

+From the statistic of dataset, we can see this dataset is imbalance.
+The toxic comments have the proportion of 10.2%.

 ## Data Augmentation
 Data augment is necessary for the imbalanced dataset.
 We used Natural language toolkit performed 50% synonym replacement and stopwords removal on the data.